javascript-tutorial/de.javascript.info/1-js/03-code-quality/02-coding-style/article.md

     Insert an extra newline where it helps to make the code more readable.
 There should not be more than nine lines of code without a vertical indentation.

-### Semicolons
+### Semikolons

-A semicolon should be present after each statement, even if it could possibly be skipped.
+Ein Semikolon sollte nach jeder Anweisung gesetzt werden, auch wenn es nicht unbedingt notwendig ist.

-There are languages where a semicolon is truly optional and it is rarely used.
+Es gibt Programiersprachen wo Semikonolns nicht zwingend erforderlich sind und deswegen kaum genutzt werden.
 In JavaScript, though, there are cases where a line break is not interpreted as a semicolon, leaving the code vulnerable to errors.
 See more about that in the chapter <info:structure#semicolon>.

 If you're an experienced JavaScript programmer, you may choose a no-semicolon code style like [StandardJS](https://standardjs.com/).
 Otherwise, it's best to use semicolons to avoid possible pitfalls.
 The majority of developers put semicolons.